kareldurdis/simplemaps-example/README.md

 ### lowdb
 https://www.npmjs.com/package/lowdb

-I wanted something portable.
+I was looking for a portable JSON database.
 According to https://openbase.com/categories/js/best-nodejs-json-database-libraries it's the most used (considering number of downloads and GitHub stars) portable JSON database around.

-Otherwise I'd use something like CouchDB or Mongo (I've never worked with either of them though).
+### React Query

+React Query handles fetching data and provides loading and error states out of the box.
+I came across this library few weeks ago.

+### React Window

+React Window library is useful for displaying large sets of data.
+It renders only elements that are visible in the viewport, which improves performance and memory footprint.
+I found this library in some articles about React app performance about a week ago.
+Last release is 12/2018 and there are some open GitHub issues and PRs so it might be necessary to either pick up the development or look for alternatives.